Jeyhooon/home_service_robot/README.md

-# where_am_i
+# home_service_robot

-Udacity's Robotic SW Engineer Course - Third Project: Where am I!
+Udacity's Robotic SW Engineer Course - Fifth Project: Home Service Robot!

-The project is about localizing a mobile robot in a gazebo world using [AMCL](http://wiki.ros.org/amcl) package (pre-defined map created from the world file).
-It consist of three packages: `my_robot` (creating the robot and the world), `pgm_map_creator` (to create a static map from the `.world` file), and `teleop_twist_keyboard` (for controlling the robot using keyboard).
+The project is about mapping, localizing and path planning for a mobile robot in a gazebo world.
+It consist of five packages:
+*  [`gmapping`](http://wiki.ros.org/gmapping): to perform SLAM and build a map of the environment with a robot equipped with laser range finder sensors or RGB-D cameras.
+*  [`turtlebot_gazebo`](http://wiki.ros.org/turtlebot_gazebo): to deploy a turtlebot in a gazebo environement by linking a world file to it.
+* [`turtlebot_rviz_launchers`](http://wiki.ros.org/turtlebot_rviz_launchers): to load a pre-defined rviz workspace that will automatically load the robot model, trajectories and the map.
+* [`turtlebot_teleop`](http://wiki.ros.org/turtlebot_teleop): to manually control a robot using keyboard commands.
+* `pick_objects`: to plan and drive the robot to the goal positions to pickup/dropoff some virtual objects.
+* `add_markers`: to specify the pickup/dropoff zones for the robot and to draw them for visualization on rviz.

+### Task:
+* Initially the marker (i.e. virtual object to be picked up) is shown at the pickup zone.
+* Robot should drive to the pickup zone and marker should hide once the robot reaches there.
+* Robot should wait for 5 seconds to simulate a pickup.
+* Robot should drive to the dropoff zone and marker should drawn one the robot reaches there (to simulate a dropoff).

+### Implementation Details:
+For Mapping the environment, `gmapping` package is used while the robot is driven around manually; the generated map is saved using the [`map_saver`](http://wiki.ros.org/map_server) to the map folder (`maymap.pgm`, `mymap.yaml`).

-Initial guess for robot location is (0, 0) by moving the robot around it updates its beliefs based on the laser scan and odometry data to localize itself in the environment.
+For localization, [`amcl`](http://wiki.ros.org/amcl) algorithm is used; initial guess for the robot pose is set to `(x=0, y=0, theta=0)` by moving around, robot updates its beliefs based on the laser scan and odometry data to localize itself in the environment.
 As shown in the figure below it's able to find it's position accurately!

-To change the parameters of the AMCL package check file in this directory: `src/my_robot/config/`
+For planning, ROS navigation stack creates a path based on `Dijkstra's` algorithm, a variant of the `Uniform Cost Search` algorithm, while avoiding obstacles on its path.

+For communicating between `pick_objects` and `add_markers` nodes, [`ros_services`](http://wiki.ros.org/Services) is used. `add_markers` sends a request to `pick_objects` node to drive the robot to the specified location and waits for the response (whether it was successful or not).

 ![images/localization.png](images/localization.png)